 Eastertide at Kentwell

 See 100 Tudors about the manor, under cover and in the grounds, celebrating Easter Tudor-style with music, dancing, hot cross bun making and more.
-Attempt our infamous Great Easter Quiz challenge for the whole family, for a chance to win a giant chocolate egg.
+Attempt our infamous Impossible Quiz challenge for the whole family, for a chance to win a giant chocolate egg.
 For children, we have an Easter Egg Hunt Trail - find all the eggs and crack the code to win a prize!

 All of our activities go on, whatever the weather.